 “I could also talk about a way of looking, a way of explaining, a way of observing, a way of understanding, etc., although these are not the same.
 I wish to conserve the idea of thinking, as it describes something I experience in a way that no other word does.”

 Steering our own ship: a revolution in science and new ways in society

 Self-control is a more extraordinary and revolutionary statement than many today can imagine.
-It means that living behaviour is designed to achieve outcomes and is continuously controlled not by outside causal forces but by information perceived by the organism itself in its environment.
-It is active not passive causality.
-Similarly, humans have been able to design computing and other machines that simulate this.
+It means that living behaviour is continuously controlled not by outside causal forces but by information perceived by the organism itself in its environment.
+It is self-controlled.
+In this sense, Wiener’s original definition as “control in the animal and machine” falls short.
+Cybernetics notes autonomy and purposeful behaviour, active not passive causality.
+Engineers design computing and other machines that simulate this.